Here are some common mistakes bakers make. Let's fix them.

 Unless you have a perfect convection oven with an interior fan that blows heated air, most ranges have hot and cold spots that can impede baking and browning evenly.

 The Fix - Know Thy Oven

-It's always a good idea to purchase an oven thermometer and hang it in the oven.
+Purchasing an oven thermometer and hanging it in the oven is always a good idea.
 Just doing that is not enough, though.
 You'll want to set the thermostat at one temperature and then take readings using the oven thermometer.

 Notice I said readings with an s.
 Take a reading with the rack at the top of the oven, one in the middle, and one at the bottom.
 Also, take readings at the front and back of the oven.

 Preheat the oven for fifteen minutes, then take your first reading, preferably with the door closed.
 After that, take the reading through the oven window.